This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Lifespan and Survival Rates in The Wild

-Their longevity depends on several factors:
+Survival depends on key mortality factors:

 Color and Appearance of Black Rat Snakes